 \section{Introduction}

-Reasoning high-level abstractions from bit-blasted Boolean networks (BNs) such as gate-level netlists has demonstrated its wide applications in improving functional verification efficiency~\cite{ciesielski2019understanding,mahzoon2019revsca} and identifying malicious logic such as detecting hardware trojan and intellectual property infringement usage~\cite{li2019attacking,botero2021hardware}.
+Reasoning high-level abstractions (e.g., functional blocks) from bit-blasted Boolean networks (BNs) (e.g., unstructured gate-level netlists) has demonstrated its wide applications in improving functional verification efficiency~\cite{ciesielski2019understanding,mahzoon2019revsca} and identifying malicious logics such as detecting hardware trojan and intellectual property infringement usage~\cite{li2019attacking,botero2021hardware}.
 In the era of globalization and democratization of integrated circuit (IC) development and fabrication, such reasoning is expected to bring broader impacts on hardware security, which is at the heart of modern computing systems: more than 40 percent of FPGA/ASIC projects are working under safety-critical development process standards or guidelines~\cite{wilson2022}.